-In the absence of a major change in U.S. retirement savings levels, the majority of workers and families will continue to rely on Social Security for a significant share of their retirement income.
+The majority of workers and families rely on Social Security for a significant share of their retirement income.
 Currently, Social Security and Supplement Security Income (SSI) together account for over 90 percent of income for the bottom 25 percent of retirees.
 For the middle 50 percent, Social Security accounts for approximately 70 percent of income.34 According to Supplemental Poverty Measure data released by the U.S. Census Bureau, which takes into account senior medical expenses, senior poverty was 15 percent in 2011-significantly higher than the 8.7 percent reported under the standard poverty measure.35 Cuts to future Social Security benefits will likely increase elder poverty.

 The Social Security system faces challenges stemming from an aging population that, while significant, are manageable.
 Primarily a pay-as-you-go system, benefits are funded through payroll taxes as well as the Social Security (Old Age and Survivors Insurance, or OASI) Trust Fund.
 The trust fund is projected to become depleted by 2033, after which payroll taxes will cover approximately three-quarters of promised benefits through 2087.
-The actuarial deficit for the next 75 years is 2.72 percent of Social Security taxable payroll, which is capped at \$113,700 per worker in 2013.36
+The actuarial deficit for the next 75 years is 2.88 percent of Social Security taxable payroll, which is capped at \$118,500 per worker in 2015.36

 Given highly deficient household-level retirement savings, strengthening Social Security-a system on which all Americans rely-is critical to the foundation of retirement security.
-While current political debate about the program is often focused on benefit cuts-e.g., increasing the full retirement age and reducing Cost of Living Adjustments (COLAs)-a study by the National Academy of Social Insurance found strong public support for maintaining and expanding Social Security benefits as well as for increasing system revenues in order to preserve the system.37 role as caregivers that result in fewer years in the labor force.39 Several proposals to integrate the above elements, and more, into a broader package of reforms intended to strengthen and modernize Social Security have been advanced by U.S. Senator Tom Harkin, the Economic Policy Institute, the Center for American Progress, and others.40 These broad proposals share a common focus on increasing revenues by eliminating the payroll tax cap; increasing benefits for low-wage workers, survivors, and caregivers; and adjusting the benefit formula in order to better keep pace with living costs faced by seniors and to prevent seniors from falling into poverty at advanced ages.
+While current political debate about the program is often focused on benefit cuts-e.g., increasing the full retirement age and reducing Cost of Living Adjustments (COLAs)-a study by the National Academy of Social Insurance found strong public support for maintaining and expanding Social Security benefits as well as for increasing system revenues in order to preserve the system.37

+The challenges faced by vulnerable populations have spurred calls to expand benefits.
+One proposal calls for increasing minimum benefits for lifetime low-wage earners,38 while another addresses the special challenges women face in their role as caregivers that result in fewer years in the labor force.39 Several proposals to integrate the above elements, and more, into a broader package of reforms intended to strengthen and modernize Social Security have been advanced by former U.S. Senator Tom Harkin, the Economic Policy Institute, the Center for American Progress, and others.40 These broad proposals share a common focus on increasing revenues by eliminating the payroll tax cap; increasing benefits for low-wage workers, survivors, and caregivers; and adjusting the benefit formula in order to better keep pace with living costs faced by seniors and to prevent seniors from falling into poverty at advanced ages.